1000 Books Before Kindergarten

 - Reading with your little one brings you closer together and creates memorable bonding moments.

-- Reading aloud models the importance of reading and shows little ones that reading is fun!
+- Reading aloud models the importance of reading and shows kids that reading is fun!

 How to Get Started

-Come into the Children’s Room at the Melrose Public Library to pick up a book bag with instructions, the first tracking sheet, and book suggestions.
-Your new book bag makes a great library bag for your little one’s reading journey!
-Track your reading on the paper sheet or on the 1,000 Books Before Kindergarten app.
+Come into the Children’s Room at the Melrose Public Library to pick up a book bag with information, the first tracking sheet, and book suggestions.
+Your new book bag makes a great library bag!
+Track your reading on the paper sheet or on the 1000 Books Before Kindergarten app.

-Every time you and your little one reach a 100 books milestone, come check in with the Children’s Room to get a new tracking sheet and to put your little one’s name up on the wall to celebrate.
-When you and your little one reach 1,000 books, you’ll get a certificate and a prize.
+Every time you and your little one reach a 100 books milestone, check in with the Children’s Room to get a new tracking sheet and to celebrate the milestone.
+When you reach 1,000 books, you’ll get a certificate and a prize.

 100 Great Books for Little Minds